 — Mullin/Ashley (@MullinAshley) January 25, 2017

 Edtech expert Veronica Hunt examines the importance of understanding the expectations of your website visitors in this Marketing Insider Group blog that will help B2B professionals exceed customer expectations.
 Keeping your site design fresh, with timely updates, and loaded with easy-to-read, fast-loading content is the first order of business.
 Your site should also have a clear navigation structure and user-friendly registration page, and it should always reflect your brand’s personality.
-Make sure you clearly list your product or service’s benefits to prospective customers, and you’ll surely meet or exceed their expectations.

 Purchase Intent Data (Video)